Advising

 Q: HOW DO I REGISTER?

-A: Reference the following resources:
+A: Refer to the following resources:

 Q: HOW DO I KNOW WHAT CLASSES TO TAKE?